Missouri vs Auburn Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Missouri vs. Auburn Prop Picks (AI)

-Remi is pouring through mountains of stats on each team.
-In fact, anytime the Tigers and Tigers play there’s always several intriguing observations to key in on.
-Not to mention games played at Jordan-Hare Stadium in Oct seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through tons of datapoints on each team.
+In fact, anytime the Tigers and Tigers play there’s always several intriguing trends to key in on.
+Not to mention games played at Jordan-Hare Stadium in Oct rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: B. Pribula under 201.5 Passing Yards.